 Charlie is a member of the American Nuclear Society.

-Charlie is on the board of Edison Electric Institute,
+Charlie is on the board of directors of the Edison Electric

-In addition, he is a member of the University of Michigan
+and Commerce.
+In addition, he is a member of the University

-a former Board Member of the Nuclear Management Company.
+Charlie is a former board member of the Nuclear Management

 Charlie is active in the Chicago community and serves